SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 ![Gradient Descent Loss](doc-images/gradient_decent_default_learning%20_rate.png)

-**Analysis**: Smooth exponential decay from epoch 0 to 100.
-No oscillations or instabilities.
-The learning rate of 0.01 is well-tuned - loss decreases steadily without overshooting.
+**Analysis**: There is a smooth exponential decay from epoch 0 to 100, no oscillations or instabilities and the learning rate of 0.01 is well-tuned - the loss decreases steadily without overshooting.

 **Why It Works**:
 - **Simple updates**: Direct gradient application without momentum